shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 1. Sign in to [https://make.powerapps.com](https://make.powerapps.com/) if you are not already signed in.

-2. Select your **[my initials] Practice** environment at the top right if it is not already selected.
+2. Select your **Practice[DeploymentId]** environment at the top right if it is not already selected.

 3. Using the navigation on the left, expand **Dataverse**, select **Tables**, and click to open your **Visit** table.